OptimalBits/bull/REFERENCE.md

   backoffStrategies: {}; // A set of custom backoff strategies keyed by name.
   drainDelay: number = 5; // A timeout for when the queue is in drained state (empty waiting for jobs).
   isSharedChildPool: boolean = false; // enables multiple queues on the same instance of child pool to share the same instance.
+  childPool: ChildPool = null // enables to pass in child pool into the contructor so it is available for queues sandbox processes.
 }
 ```